Elections Policies and Procedures

 Code: Mention the ASUW

 The Elections Administration Committee is here as a resource for any and all candidates.
-If you ever have any questions or need something explained to you feel free to email the Chair Ellen Short at email@example.com
+If you ever have any questions or need something explained to you feel free to email the Chair Eric Liao at email@example.com

-Ellen Short (Chair) and Chloe Stevens (Vice Chair) also have office hours every week in their office in HUB 121 C. Go to hours.asuw.org to see when either of us will be in the office, feel free to stop by!
+Eric Liao (Chair) and Divya Seth (Vice Chair) also have office hours every week in their office in HUB 121 F. Go to hours.asuw.org to see when either of us will be in the office, feel free to stop by!